-416-2 Infringements relating to the health and safety impacts of products and services No violations were identified during the reporting period.
-GRI 417 Marketing and labelling 417-1 Requirements for product and service information and labelling The requirements for product information vary from customer to customer due to customer-specific requirements.
+416-2 Offences related to the health and safety impacts of products and services

+No violations were identified during the reporting period.

+Marketing and labelling GRI 417 Requirements for product and service information and labelling 417-1 The requirements for product information vary from customer to customer due to customer-specific requirements.
 The company is able to fulfil 100% of all customer requirements with regard to product information.
 417-2 Infringements in connection with product and service information and labelling No violations were identified during the reporting period.
-417-3 Offences in connection with marketing and communication No violations were identified during the reporting period.

-GRI 418 Protection of customer data

-Substantiated complaints regarding breaches of customer data protection and loss of customer data

-No complaints regarding breaches of customer data protection and the loss of customer data were identified during the reporting period.
+Offences in connection with marketing and communication 417-3 No violations were identified during the reporting period.
+Protection of customer data GRI 418 Substantiated complaints concerning breaches of customer privacy and losses of custo-418-1 mer data No complaints regarding breaches of customer data protection and the loss of customer data were identified during the reporting period.